junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass' expression gets slightly softer, "No, you can't, Dean.
 It will kill you, and you know that.
 No human can be in Heaven.
 I have to go alone."

-"Or ask the sick ones come to earth?"
+"Or ask the sick ones come down here?"
 Dean suggests hopefully, "So you don't have to be around all those coughing sneezing guys."

-"Do we know if this angel sickness can pass on to human?"
-Sam asks.
+"Cass, do we know if this angel sickness can pass on to human?"
+Sam asks cautiously.

-Cass looks at Sam for the first time after they came into his room.
+Cass looks at Sam for the first time after they burst into his room.
 "I don't think so." he says, "Angels technically don't exist in the same dimension as humans, we only manifest into this dimension when we need to.
 So whatever this is, I don't think it can cross dimension."

-"Awesome," Dean loosens up slightly, "good to know humans won't extinct because the flying dudes poke at the wrong place."
+"Awesome," Dean's whole body loosens up slightly, "good to know humans won't extinct because the flying dudes poke at the wrong place."

 "But I don't think they can be moved to Earth or if they'd be willing to."
 Cass looks back at Dean again.